Since: 1.38.0

 Nested pages are not supported.
 There will only ever be one (or zero) page(s)

-active at a time, which will be the page that was most recently start
+active at a time, which will be the page that was most recently start-ed (but

 However, if you have no need to call these methods, you may simply call